Bootcamp-IA-P4/Cross_Validation/README.md

 ## 🧪 Practical Exercise

 - This repository includes a hands-on **Cross-Validation** exercise using the **Iris** dataset from Scikit-learn.
-- ✅ Don’t forget to run the notebook and explore results across different models!
+- ✅ Don’t forget to run the file and explore results across different models!

 ---